Fortune telling fraud: Unification Church

-The Unification Church (UC) is a new religion founded by Sun Myung Moon in Seoul in 1954, with its missionaries beginning activities in Japan since 1958.
-The UC is accused of engaging in what is locally termed as the "spiritual sales" (霊感商法).
+The Unification Church (UC) is a new religion founded by Sun Myung Moon in Seoul in 1954, with its missionaries beginning activities in Japan in 1958.
+The UC is accused of engaging in what is locally termed "spiritual sales" (霊感商法).
 The UC would tell their targets that they must donate to the church or they or their relatives, either living or deceased, would be damned to hell.
-The UC demands their targets to donate all of their savings, as well as selling their properties or applying loans for the payments.
+The UC demands their targets to donate all of their savings, as well as sell their properties or apply for loans for the payments.
 The UC also sells religious merchandise such as inkan, pottery, art and ginseng with extremely high price tags, all claimed to be able to bring good luck to the believers.
-According to the National Network of Lawyers Against Spiritual Sales, an anti-cult lawyers group, the total of confirmed financial damages linked to the UC during the 35 years through 2021 has surpassed 123.7 billion yen (899.2 million USD).
+According to the National Network of Lawyers Against Spiritual Sales, an anti-cult lawyers' group, the confirmed financial damages linked to the UC during the 35 years through 2021 surpassed 123.7 billion yen (899.2 million USD).

-According to the Japanese lawyer Masaki Kito, who also represents the anti-cult lawyers group, the UC specifically targets the Japanese people because of the invasion of Korea by Japan.
+According to the Japanese lawyer Masaki Kito, who also represents the anti-cult lawyers' group, the UC specifically targets the Japanese people because of the invasion of Korea by Japan.
 The UC would tell their target that "in order to atone that sin, you must make contributions to Korea".

-UC's practice of spiritual sales was widely reported by Japanese media as the primary cause which drove a gunman, whose mother went bankrupt due to her exorbitant donations for the church, into assassinating former prime minister Shinzo Abe on 8 July 2022.
-The scandal plummeted the approval rating of Kishida Cabinet.
-Just after Fumio Kishida's cabinet reshuffle, the newly appointed Minister of Digital Affairs Taro Kono announced on 12 August 2022 to quickly form a review committee in the Consumer Affairs Agency to deal with the issues of spiritual sales.
-Urged by organizations of anti-cultism and cult victims, On 10 December 2022, Japan's parliament passed new laws of "Prevention of Unfair Solicitation of Donations by Corporations Act" which criminalize corporation for acquiring donation via surpassing the claimant's free will or causing the claimant to apply loan for donation; It grants legal rights for the claimant, as well as the claimant's spouse or children, to cancel the donation or demand restitution if the donation is proven illegal.
+UC's practice of spiritual sales was widely reported by Japanese media as the primary cause which drove the prime suspect Tetsuya Yamagami, whose mother went bankrupt due to her exorbitant donations to the church, to assassinate former prime minister Shinzo Abe on 8 July 2022.
+The event led to a significant decrease in the approval rating of the Kishida Cabinet.
+Just after incumbent prime minister Fumio Kishida's cabinet reshuffle, the newly appointed Minister of Digital Affairs Taro Kono announced on 12 August 2022 to quickly form a review committee in the Consumer Affairs Agency to deal with the issues of spiritual sales.
+Urged by organizations of anti-cultism and cult victims, on 10 December 2022, Japan's parliament passed new laws of "Prevention of Unfair Solicitation of Donations by Corporations Act" which criminalizes corporations for acquiring donations against the claimant's free will or causing the claimant to apply for loans for donation.
+It grants legal rights for the claimant, as well as the claimant's spouse or children, to cancel the donation or demand restitution if the donation is proven illegal.